You're using a free limited version of DrugPatentWatch: Upgrade for Complete Access

 What are the generic sources for empagliflozin and what is the scope of freedom to operate?

 Empagliflozin is the generic ingredient in seven branded drugs marketed by Zydus Pharms and Boehringer Ingelheim, and is included in seven NDAs.
-There are twenty-eight patents protecting this compound and one Paragraph IV challenge.
+There are thirty patents protecting this compound and one Paragraph IV challenge.
 Additional information is available in the individual branded drug profile pages.

 Empagliflozin has three hundred and seventy-eight patent family members in forty-six countries.